• Skip to main content

 Let’s start with a few definitions:

-- Value Stream: all activities (value add, business value add, and non-value add) required to meet a customer or stakeholder request.
+• Value Stream: all activities (value add, business value add, and non-value add) performed to meet a customer or stakeholder request.

-- Value Stream Map: a visual representation of activities and flows of information, materials, and services required to accomplish specific objectives.
+• Value Stream Map: a visual representation of activities and flows of information, materials, and services performed to accomplish specific objectives.

 In terms of value stream mapping, the key aspects we need to explore further include: